Chart Color Schemes

 Queanbeyan West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects likely affecting this region: Queanbeyan Sewage Treatment Plant Upgrade, Poplars Innovation Precinct, Jerrabomberra High School Upgrade Stage 2, and DCI Poplars Data Centre.
-The following list details those most relevant.
+AreaSearch has identified four projects likely to affect the region: Queanbeyan Sewage Treatment Plant Upgrade, Poplars Innovation Precinct, Jerrabomberra High School Upgrade Stage 2, and DCI Poplars Data Centre.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.